Kar-Tukulti-Ninurta: History

-Kar-Tukulti-Ninurta was a totally new foundation about 3 km north of Assur, which was the old capital of the Assyrian empire.
+Kar-Tukulti-Ninurta was a new foundation about 3 km north of Assur, which was the old capital of the Assyrian empire.
 Kar-Tukulti-Ninurta was placed on the eastern bank of the river Tigris.
 The walled area of the town was about 800 by 800 meters in size.
 In the middle there was a wall dividing the city into a western and eastern part.
 In the western part, near to the river, a temple was excavated for the Assyrian main deity, Ashur.
 The temple complex, measuring about 53 by 90 meters had a zikkurat on its western side.
 In the zikkurat was found a text identifying the temple as the temple of Ashur and also providing an identification of the city (the city was already before the excavations known from other texts).
 From further texts it is known that the cult image of the god was moved from Assur to this temple.

 North of the temple stood the royal palace.
 The palace was placed on a platform, originally about 18m high.
 All remains of the palace building on the platform are lost, although many wall paintings were found.
 They show that the palace was richly decorated.
 Next to the palace a second, badly preserved palace building was found.
 Perhaps this was the entrance for a bigger palace complex, incorporating both palaces.

 The city was largely abandoned after the death of king Tukulti-Ninurta I with minor occupation continuing through the Neo-Assyrian period.
 The cult image of Ashur was brought back to Assur.